Ulcerative colitis

 Ulcerative colitis: causes and risk factors

-The causes of ulcerative colitis have not yet been elucidated.
+The causes of ulcerative colitis have not yet been determined.
 However, researchers believe that several factors must be at work for inflammatory bowel disease to develop.
+Possible triggers that play a role in its development are:

 • Altered intestinal mucosa: In people with ulcerative colitis, the protective mucus layer on the intestinal mucosa is often thinner than in healthy people.
 Its defense function is impaired and it has less resistance to pathogenic germs.
 This makes it easier for bacteria to overcome the (normally protective) intestinal barrier and penetrate the intestinal mucosa.
 The immune system sends defensive patrols and inflammation occurs.